steppebandit/patches/README.md

 - > Clown makeup
   >
   >   - Gain 1 reroll when doing social checks in which your affinity to being a prankster may be relevant.
+  >
+- > - Scimitar
+  > - 1H STR/DEX Sword
+  > - +1 Roll on Attacks/Parries using Swift DEX
+  > - 3 Physical Damage
+  > - "Small curved sword that excels in swift movements and consecutive attacks."

 - What kingdom/state/city do you dwell from?
 What are some important aspects